 P M F Johnson

-Call of the Labyrinth, the next novel in my fantasy series, Saga of Sinnesemota, follows Rev and his fiancée Stara as they brave a deadly jungle to hunt the Labyrinth, a magical Artifact that may help reestablish an empire of peace in a world at war.
-You can find it, as well as Disk of Dragons and Trollen Rose, the first two novels in the series, on Amazon.
-See if you like them.
+Call of the Labyrinth, the next novel in my Saga of Sinnesemota fantasy series, follows Rev and his fiancée Stara on a quest through a deadly jungle as they hunt the magical Labyrinth, hoping to reestablish peace in a time of war.
+You can find this rousing tale, as well as Disk of Dragons and Trollen Rose, the first novels in the series, on Amazon.
+Check them out.

 The Song Of The Lark – Cather